December Xbox Game Pass Arrivals are Here

 Whether you’re getting a new Xbox Series X/S, picking up a good deal on a subscription, or just gaming more for the holidays, Game Pass is seeing a huge increase in members.
 It’s a great way to continue to build people around the Xbox brand but allow them to game how they’d like.
 This month’s lineup is no exception to the growing attention placed on Android and PC devices.
 For those that haven’t tried Xbox Game Pass Ultimate yet, for a limited time starting December 3 you can get your first three months for $1.
 If you subscribe, then you’ll have access to hundreds of games and more, including December’s additions.

-Well well well, the rumors were true.
+Well well well, the rumors from that huge game pass tease were true.
 Leading this month’s lineup of arrivals is Control, the GOTY winner for many publications last year.
 The game arrives to Console and Android on December 3 along with a slate of other titles.
 Doom Eternal (PC) and Rage 2 (Android) are two AAA titles coming to the service in a unique way.
 Both of these games are playable on Xbox, but now they’ll get support on other Game Pass-accessible devices.
 Haven (Console & PC), Slime Rancher (Android & Console), Va-11 Hall-A: Cyberpunk Bartender Action (PC), and Yes, Your Grace (Android, Console & PC) are all ID@Xbox titles.
 They’ll all accompany the three bigger names on December 3.

 December Brings Dragon Quest, Indies, and More